chunky-dev/docs/ChunkyDocs/docs/user_interface/index.md

 - `Export chunks to ZIP` - Exports selected chunks to a .ZIP archive
 - `Export view to PNG` - Exports current map view to a .PNG image

-- `Delete selected chunks` - WARNING - Delets currently selected chunks.
+- `Delete selected chunks` - WARNING - Deletes currently selected chunks.
 Chunks will be generated again when the world is opened again in Minecraft.
 Chunky is **NOT** responsible if you do not have a backup.

 ---